ethansilvas/sanfran-housing-investments/README.md

 The Jupyter notebook [san_francisco_housing.ipynb](/san_francisco_housing.ipynb) will provide all steps of the data collection, preparation, and analysis.
 Data visualizations are shown inline and accompanying analysis responses are provided.

+**Note:** Graphs will not be visible in the GitHub preview even though the rest of the code is.
+To see all plots you will need to clone the repository and view from the notebook.

 ---

 ## Contributors